MoonlightGamesLLC/unity-bass/README.md

   The app starts and tries to initailize BASS.
 The status or an exception will be displayed.
 Goal is for it to say success.

-NOTE:

     The bass libraries might not all be fully updated to current versions.